-All Program Loans are reviewed and verified through THDA's multi-step process as meeting borrower eligibility requirements.
+All Program Loans are reviewed and verified through THDA's multi-step process to confirm that borrower eligibility requirements are met.
 Borrowers must meet strict criteria outlined by THDA's Program Loan Procedures and the US Internal Revenue Code.
-The Single Family Operations Team, the Internal Audit Unit, and the Board of Directors are involved to ensure Program Loans serve target populations and expand access to homeownership.
+The Single Family Operations Team, the Internal Audit Unit, and the Board of Directors ensure that Program Loans serve target populations and expand access to homeownership.